ALS Disease and Medical Marijuana

 - Periods of laughter or crying

-How does medical marijuana help ALS?
+How does medical marijuana help the ALS disease?

-Studies conducted so far on ALS and medical marijuana have involved only small numbers of patients, and have been largely based on surveys and personal testimonies.
+Studies conducted so far on the ALS disease and medical marijuana have involved only small numbers of patients, and have been largely based on surveys and personal testimonies.
 Preclinical data indicates that cannabis has powerful anti-oxidative, anti-inflammatory, and neuroprotective effects.

 - Cannabis and amyotrophic lateral sclerosis: hypothetical and practical applications, and a call for clinical trials.
 Carter GT, Abood ME, Aggarwal SK, Weiss MD